-Citizens for Tax Justice (CTJ) and the Institute on Taxation and Economic Policy (ITEP) are seeking an intern to provide research support during the Fall of 2014.
+Citizens for Tax Justice (CTJ) and the Institute on Taxation and Economic Policy (ITEP) are seeking an intern to provide research support during the summer of 2014.
 Applicants should be highly motivated, energetic graduate or undergraduate students seeking an opportunity to make a difference in a progressive environment.
 Basic requirements for the position include solid research and writing skills, as well as an interest in learning about tax and fiscal policy.
-Familiarity with Microsoft Excel is required and some knowledge of basic accounting principles and corporate taxes is ideal, but not required.
+Some coursework in economics, as well as previous research experience, is a plus.

 About the Position:

 The intern’s primary responsibility will be to conduct substantive policy research.
 More specifically, the intern’s responsibilities will include:

 - Conducting research to be used in CTJ and ITEP reports, testimony, and other publications.

 - Monitoring recent legislative proposals and current events in the areas of state and federal fiscal policy.

 - Writing about major developments and trends in state and federal tax policy for CTJ’s Tax Justice Blog.

 - Participating in staff meetings and activities.